• ADM South Australian Defence Summit

 LTCOL Sharon Mascall-Dare OAM PhD, Cognitive and Information Warfare Directorate, Australian Defence Force

-15:10 Afternoon tea
+15:10 Networking and Afternoon tea break

 16:00 The role of robotics and autonomous systems can play in defence innovation